Health Informatics FAQs

 The current admission criteria are always available in the George Mason University Catalog.

 Admission to the program is competitive, and we consider a combination of multiple criteria to ensure that the prospective students will be successful in the program.
-If you have any additional questions about the criteria, please contact Dr. Janusz Wojtusiak, Chief of the health informatics program.
+If you have any additional questions about the criteria, please contact Dr. Janusz Wojtusiak, Division Director of the health informatics program.

 The program is offered in two tracks: traditional on-campus and fully online (concentration in Health Data Analytics).